 If you’ve not been feeling yourself for a while, talking therapy could help you feel better.
 Contact your GP practice about talking therapy if you’re feeling anxious, low or out of sorts.
 Your GP is there to help you – physically and mentally – and can refer you to the right service.

 Answer 5 quick questions to get your free plan with tips to help you deal with stress and anxiety, improve your sleep, boost your mood and feel more in control.
-Get Your Mind Plan here.
+Get your Mind Plan.

-Getting help in Lambeth with your mental wellbeing
+Getting help in Lambeth with your mental health

 - Single point of access – the team of mental health professionals, support workers and social workers that can help you get the right mental health support, first time.
 You don’t need to see your GP and you can self-refer for support by completing a form